Papilledema is a sign of elevated intracranial pressure and is almost always bilateral. Causes include the following:

 Ophthalmoscopic examination reveals engorged and tortuous retinal veins, a hyperemic and swollen optic disk (optic nerve head), and retinal hemorrhages around the disk but not into the retinal periphery.
 Isolated disk edema (eg, caused by optic neuritis or ischemic optic neuropathy) without the retinal findings indicative of elevated cerebrospinal fluid pressure is not considered papilledema (unless the intracranial pressure is elevated on concurrent lumbar puncture).

 In the early stages of papilledema, visual acuity and pupillary response to light are usually normal and become abnormal only after the condition is well advanced.
 Visual field testing may detect an enlarged blind spot.
-Later, visual field testing may show defects typical of nerve fiber bundle defects and loss of peripheral vision.
+Later, visual field testing may show peripheral vision loss with arcuate defects that follow the nerve fiber bundle defects.

 Diagnosis of Papilledema